dcos/dcos/packages/adminrouter/extra/src/README.md

    equal to or above 10.
 * `make shell` - launch an interactive shell within the devkit container.
 Should be used when fine grained control of the tests is necessary or during debugging.
-* `make flake8` - launch flake8 which will check all the tests and test-harness files by default.
+* `make lint` - launch flake8 which will check all the tests and test-harness files by default.

 ### Docker container